 'props' have vanished--meaning, they've lost their fortunes and

-good health, after involvement with a Borderline.
-At this point,
+good health, usually throughout involvement with a Borderline,

 inner work can invoke feelings of needing the therapist,

-he suspects may result in abandonment.
+in abandonment.
 If this occurs, his entrenched belief that anyone

-(and clinicians) who have no actual capacity to meet his intrinsic needs.
+(and clinicians) who have no actual capacity to meet

 WILL I BE LOVED?